Wellbeing & Inclusion

 Cross-age buddy system & Transitioning support

-Preps together with Year 6 students participate in carefully planned transition programs to support students moving into different stages of their schooling.
-This includes Bridges To School, Step Up to the Next Level and 6-7 transition.
+Foundation students together with Year 6 students participate in carefully planned transition programs to support students moving into different stages of their schooling.
+This includes Bridges To School, Step Up to the Next Level and 6-7 Transition.

-Year 6 – 7 transition includes links with feeder schools throughout the year for various activities such as debating, school sports and leadership sessions etc.
+Year 6 – 7 Transition includes links with feeder schools throughout the year for various activities such as debating, school sports and leadership sessions etc. MSPS also invites local kinders to use the school playgrounds and facilities, and to attend events, such as the Easter Bonnet Parade.

-Year 6 students are paired with a prep student at the beginning of each year to become their buddy.
+Year 6 students are paired with a foundation student at the beginning of each year to become their buddy.
 During the first half of the year in particular, they do activities together and the Year 6 students provide guidance; acting as role models for the younger students.
-This develops social skills and responsibility in the older students and helps the preps to settle in and have sense of belonging.
+This develops social skills and responsibility in the older students and helps the foundation students to settle in and have sense of belonging.